git-pull/website/blog/2018/01/technical-screening.rst

    student's expressions were... bewildered to say the least.
 They found it too sophisticated and not web development related.

-   Fantastic.
-I can officially add public humiliation to my list of disrespect.
-Which actually sets me apart from the general disrespect programmers get at-large when interviewing!
-Can I apply for a special discount on my Spotify/Netflix subscription now?

    After that, I'm put into a conversation with an instructor that's very junior to me.
 While he was impressed by my technical background and didn't require screening me (I was promised I'd be able to show some